ryan-krenke/Data_Science_Portfolio/README.md

   - Cleaning and formatting data from a website table source
   - Website source - https://www.cdc.gov/asthma/most_recent_data_states.htm
   - Methods
-    -Pulled recent state data from two HTML tables and convert data into pandas datasets.
+    - Pulled recent state data from two HTML tables and convert data into pandas datasets.
-    -Cleaned and analyzed data to understand aspects and ensure it is usable.
+    - Cleaned and analyzed data to understand aspects and ensure it is usable.
-    -Pulled in another data table of location coordinates and combined the two datasets.
+    - Pulled in another data table of location coordinates and combined the two datasets.
   - Libraries/Programs used
-    -Python, BeautifulSoup, Pandas, NumPy, Requests, Scipy
+    - Python, BeautifulSoup, Pandas, NumPy, Requests, Scipy

 ### Food_Fat_Level_Regression_Project
   - Cleaning and formatting data, performing exploratory data analysis, and predictive analysis with Logistic and Linear Regression modeling
   - Methods
-    -Imported flat file source and convert into pandas datasets.
+    - Imported flat file source and convert into pandas datasets.
-    -Exploratory data analysis with visualizations to understand potential correlations.
+    - Exploratory data analysis with visualizations to understand potential correlations.
-    -Binning data and creating dummy variables prior to modeling.
+    - Binning data and creating dummy variables prior to modeling.
-    -Training and executing Logistic Regression model and evaluating with key metrics and confusion matrix.
+    - Training and executing Logistic Regression model and evaluating with key metrics and confusion matrix.
-    -Performing feature selection to determine possible best features.
+    - Performing feature selection to determine possible best features.
-    -Training and executing Linear Regression models with value scaling and evaluating with key metrics.
+    - Training and executing Linear Regression models with value scaling and evaluating with key metrics.
   - Libraries/Programs used
-    -Python, Pandas, NumPy, Matplotlib, Seaborn, Sklearn, SelectKBest, Chi2, Cross_Val_Score
+    - Python, Pandas, NumPy, Matplotlib, Seaborn, Sklearn, SelectKBest, Chi2, Cross_Val_Score

 ### SQLMergeDatasets_Visualizations
+  - Using SQL language to merge three datasets and creating appropriate visualizations
+  - Methods
+    - Creating three SQL tables and adding records
+    - Merging tables
+    - Cleaning and standardizing data
+    - Creating visualizations for exploratory data analysis
+  - Libraries/Programs used
+    - Python, Pandas, SQLite, Matplotlib

 ### VehicleTheftsAnalysisProject
+  - Used R language to clean and format data and produce visualizations related to Kia and Hyundai vehicle thefts in the Midwest United States region
+  - Methods
+    - Read data from flat file and remove blank data
+    - Creating map visualization with color gradient of vehicle thefts
+    - Updating data to focus on various regions
+    - Creating area charts, pie graphs, and donut charts of vehicle thefts
+  - Libraries/Programs used
+  - R, GGplot2, Maps, Dplyr, Readr, Scales, Maptools, SP, Tidyverse, Lubridate, Tidyr

 ### Weather_Python_Project
+  - Created an interactive Python program where a user can choose to enter either a zip code or a city and state and the program will output various current weather details.
+  - Methods
+    - Main program allowing user to choose to look up weather by zip code or city and state and receive temperature results in fahrenheit or celcius
+    - Creating functions for pulling data from API source for zip code or city/state
+    - Creating functions to handle fahrenheit or celcius results
+    - Error handling throughout
+  - Libraries/Programs used
+    - Python, API, JSON, Requests

 ### MeatConsumptionRegressionProject
+  - Cleaned and formatted worldwide meat consumption and informational data and performed predictive analysis with Linear Regression and Random Forest modeling.
+  - Methods
+    - Reading data from flat file
+    - Data cleaning, exploratory data analysis, and transformation
+    - Training and executing a Linear Regression model
+    - Plotting a correlation matrix to investigate top correlated predictors
+    - Training and executing Linear Regression and Random Forest models for different target variables
+    - Evaluating models with key metrics
+    - Creating new datasets with values predicted from models
+    - Creating visualizations of predicted data
+  - Libraries/Programs used
+    - Python, Pandas, NumPy, Matplotlib, Sklearn, LinearRegression, RandomForest, Math, Seaborn

 ### WildfirePredictionClassificationProject
+  - Cleaned and formatted wildfire data and used to create optimal model for prediction of future wildfires
+  - Methods
+    - Reading data from flat file
+    - Data cleaning, exploratory data analysis, and transformation
+    - Training and executing Logistic Regression and Random Forest models and evaluating with key metrics
+    - Using pipelines to balance and scale data
+    - Using SelectKBest and Chi2 to choose top five predictor variables
+    - Using SMOTE to sample data
+    - Creating visualizations to support analysis
+  - Libraries/Programs used
+    - Python, NumPy, Matplotlib, Seaborn, Sklearn, LogisticRegression, RandomForest, Pipeline, SelectKBest, Chi2, SMOTE, Preprocesing

 ### TBD